mromanello/ADA-DHOxSS/data/README.md

 ## British Library 19th century books

-A set of 452 books (their first volume) from the British Library (mostly from the) 19th century books.
+A set of 452 books (their first volume) from the British Library, (mostly from the) 19th century.

 Source: https://data.bl.uk/digbks